toa-io/toa/documentation/design.md

 1. **Stateless.** Results of running N operation instances 1 time each must be the same as result of running 1 operation instance N times.
 2. **Deterministic**.
-Gives the same response when it has the same arguments.
+Gives the same output when it has the same input.
 3. **Autonomous.** Doesn't impose requirements on the execution environment (i.e. network access).
 4. **Pure.** Doesn't produce side effects.
 Therefore, the only effects allowed are Context interactions and updates to the State.